-Waste management is a challenging issue for the Sultanate of Oman because of its adverse impacts on environment and public health.
-With population of almost 3 million inhabitants, the country produced about 1.6 million tons of solid waste in 2010.
-The per capita waste generation is more than 1.5 kg per day, which is equivalent to about 4700 tons of municipal waste every day.
+Waste management is a challenging issue for the Sultanate of Oman because of limited land availability and adverse impacts on environment and public health.
+With population of almost 3.9 million inhabitants, Oman generates more than 1.7 million tons of solid waste each year.
+The average per capita waste generation is more than 1.2 kg per day, which is equivalent to about 4700 tons of municipal waste every day.

-Solid waste in Oman is characterized by very high percentage of recyclables, primarily paper (26%), plastics (12%), metals (11%) and glass (4%) (Source: Waste Characterization and Quantification Survey, Be'ah, 2013).
+Solid waste in Oman is characterized by very high percentage of recyclables, primarily paper and cardboard (15%), plastics (20.9%), metals (1.8%) and glass (4%) (Source: Waste Characterization and Quantification Survey, Be'ah, 2013).
 However the country is yet to realize the recycling potential of its municipal waste stream.
 Most of the solid waste is sent to authorized and unauthorized dumpsites for disposal which is creating environment and health issues.
 There are several dumpsites which are located in the midst of residential areas or close to catchment areas of private and public drinking water bodies.

 Solid waste management scenario in Oman is marked by lack of collection and disposal facilities.
 Solid waste, industrial waste, e-wastes etc are deposited in scores of landfills scattered across the country.
 Oman has around 350 landfills/dumpsites which are managed by municipalities.
 In addition, there are numerous unauthorized dumpsites in Oman where all sorts of wastes are recklessly dumped.

 Solid waste management is among the top priorities of Oman government which has chalked out a robust strategy to resolve waste management problem in the Sultanate.
-The country is striving to establish 16 engineered landfills, 65 waste transfer stations and 4 waste treatment plants in different parts of the country by 2015.
+The country is striving to establish 13 engineered landfills and 36 waste transfer stations in different parts of the country by 2015.

-The state-owned Oman Environment Services Holding Company (OESHCO), which is responsible for waste management projects in Oman, has recently started the tendering process for important projects.
+The state-owned Oman Environment Services Holding Company, now known as Be'ah, which is responsible for waste management projects in Oman, has recently started the tendering process for important projects.
 Be'ah has launched its waste management strategy and has awarded numerous tenders, while a host of other tenders are under evaluation or bidding phase.
-Be'ah has invited tenders from specialised companies for an engineered landfill and material recovery facility in Barka, apart from advisory services for 29 transfer stations and a couple of tenders for waste management services in the upcoming Special Economic Zone (SEZ) in Duqm, among others.
+Be'ah has invited tenders from specialised companies for engineered landfils, material recovery facilites, transfer stations and waste management services in the upcoming Special Economic Zone at Duqm (SEZAD), among others.
 Among the top priorities is that development of Barka engineered landfill as the existing Barka waste disposal site, which serve entire wilayat and other neighbouring wilayats in south Batinah governorate, is plagued by environmental and public health issues.